What Is The Best Font for ADHD?

 How to Choose an ADHD Friendly Font?
 Procrastination Alert

-A humble advice?
+A humble suggestion:

 Is There Something Written about the Use of Sans Fonts for ADHD?